jd657824/wasatch_archaeo.github.io/blog-index.md

 <div class="content-wrapper">
     <p>
-        A curated and evolving overview of key foundational concepts and theoretical insights critical to exploring human-environment relationships—from climatic stationarity to niche construction, from topographic regionalization to cultural ecological frameworks.
+        A curated and evolving overview of key topics exploring human-environment relationships—from climatic stationarity to niche construction, from topographic regionalization to cultural ecological frameworks.
 Use this index as a gateway to dive deeper into each specialized post.
     </p>

     <hr class="subtle-divider">